About Olio Piro.

 Daniele Lepori: The Alchemist. – milling and bottling

 Daniele’s motto is "a good beginning makes a good ending”.
-He purchased Azienda Agricola Anteata, a Tuscan farm on Monte Amiata with hundreds of olive trees in 2004, where he lives with his wife Rachele and their three children.
+He purchased Azienda Agricola Anteata, a Tuscan farm on Monte Amiata and its 2000 olive trees in 2004, where he lives with his wife Rachele and their three children.
 Daniele’s dedication to innovation compelled him to invest in state-of-the-art equipment for both the farm and frantoio (mill); he is credited with the rebirth of southern Tuscany’s olive oil industry in the late 2000’s.

 Marie-Charlotte Piro: The Ambassador .– marketing and distribution

 Founder and CEO of our distribution company Olio Piro.
 LLC, and Romain Piro's sister, Marie-Charlotte is responsible for Piro.'s worldwide placements and leads our marketing efforts and strategic partnerships.